wUMrm/wUMrm.github.io/about.md

 If you are interested, you can [Join us](/joinus).

-#### "Last but not least", we'd like to thank to everyone who has helped us along the way (and still does) - with no particular order:
+#### "Last but not least", we'd like to thank to everyone who has helped us along the way - and still does:
 - University of Minho (especially the (staff from the) Information Systems Department and the (staff from the) Informatics Department);
 - Professor David Brumley;
 - STT (CTF team);